nathanc7278/cs180-W25/Notes/Graphs.md

 \exists \text{ path of length } i \text{ between }x\text{ and }a
 $$

-By Contradition: Assume there is a shorter path of length $j$
+By Contradition: Assume there is a shorter path of length $j$ at level $i$.

 | Level | possible path length |
 | --- | --- |